Watch out for OS X Keydnap virus

 Another way Keydnap gets around security is that it contains a Mach-O executable, which means your Mac won’t display the usual warning about the download.
 It quickly closes the Terminal window, creates a decoy document, and adds an entry to the LaunchAgents directory, which means it will survive a reboot.
 All of this happens so quickly that it’s possible a Mac user doesn’t even realize they’ve let a malicious virus in.
 It also replaces the owner of icloudsyncd to root:admin and makes the executable setuid and setgid to ensure that it will run as the root ID in the future.

 Clearly, this is an unwelcome and dangerous malware virus that needs to be removed as quickly as possible.

 As security analysts have already noted, it can bypass security and embed itself in numerous places across your Mac to create a permanent backdoor for cybercriminals.
 Removing it without some assistance may prove difficult.

 /Library folders, including LaunchAgents, plus make sure that you’ve replaced

 Support/com.apple.iCloud.sync.daemon directory back to the default, before it was replaced by Keydnap.
 One reason this may prove difficult is we know Keydnap can survive a reboot, so unless you catch and remove every component, the virus could come back.

 Yes, it can, with CleanMyMac X.

-Removing Keydnap is essential to retain a level of security you have come to expect from your Mac.
-Also, if it turns out you have been infected with Keydnap, you should change every password in your keychain, and it might be worth changing your Mac login password and/or Apple ID, for safety.
-Look into every account that might have been affected by this to check for any unusual activity, or any other viruses that may have got in through the backdoor.
+Removing Keydnap is essential to retain the level of security you have come to expect from your Mac.
+Also, if it turns out you have been infected with Keydnap, you should change every password in your keychain, and it might be worth changing your Mac login password and/or Apple ID for safety.
+Look into every account that might have been affected by this to check for any unusual activity or any other viruses that may have got in through the backdoor.